 To get started, click Recorder.
 You’ll see a frame window, which you can resize to select your desired portion of the screen.

-Fit this over a video you’d like to turn into a GIF, or into a region of the screen you’d like to record.
+Fit this over a video you’d like to turn into a GIF or into a region of the screen you’d like to record.
 Then, when you’re ready, hit the Record button.
-Hit stop when you’ve got what you want, and you’ll be taken to the editing screen.
+Hit stop when you’ve got what you want, and you’ll head to the editing screen.

 If you want an even simpler way to record a portion of your screen, RecordIT is what you’re looking for.
-This simple application lives in the tray or menu bar, and allows you to start recording with just a couple of clicks.
+This simple application lives in the tray or menu bar and allows you to record with just a couple of clicks.